jermspeaks/jermspeaks.github.io/_posts/letters/2017-10-23-strangers-4-Mary-Alpoliani.md

 Connection to Joe

-Facilities -> VP of Business Development at Renaissance Food Groups Retail floors
+Facilities -> VP of Business Development at Renaissance Food Group Retail floors

 Venture in town (Carmel) -> lots of money downtown